proxmox/ceph/ceph/doc/cephfs/fs-volumes.rst

 to it.
 One example of such less drastic measure is to disable asynchronous threads launched by volumes plugins for cloning and purging trash.
 For details on these see: :ref:`Pause Purge threads<pause-purge-threads>` and :ref:`Pause Clone Threads<pause-clone-threads>`.

+.. note:: Pool namespace for CephFS volumes until Tentacle release had names in this format: "fsvolumens__<subvol-name>".
+However, this could lead to clash in namespace when two subvolumes of same were located in this different subvolume group.
+And therefore after Tentacle pool namespace format was changed to "fsvolumens__<subvol-grp-name>_<subvol-name>".

 .. _manila: https://github.com/openstack/manila